-Study after study shows that working from home leads to more efficiency and higher quality work — so why do companies want people back in the office?
+Why do companies want people back in the office?
+Study after study shows that working from home can lead to more efficiency and higher quality work.
 Here are 3 possible reasons

 In the last few years, a handful of high-profile companies have announced return-to-office orders in close proximity to layoffs.
 Some notable examples:

 On April 28, Lyft CEO David Risher revealed that employees would have to work from the office at least three days a week.
-This came in conjunction of Lyft announcing another round of layoffs after letting go of 13% of its workforce in November.
+This came in conjunction with Lyft announcing a round of layoffs after already letting go of 13% of its workforce in November.

 In February, Amazon called on employees to return to the office at least three days a week starting in May, just a month after announcing it would lay off more than 18,000 workers.
 An additional 9,000 layoffs were announced in March.